MFerger/ClassAlgorithms/README.md

 You will be working in [Jasmine](http://jasmine.github.io/2.3/introduction.html) to solve this problem.

-Open `index.html` in a browser to see the tests run.
-As you make changes to your round robin js file, hit refresh (CMD+R) in your browser to run the tests again.
+`$ npm install` and then `$ npm test` to see the tests run.
+As you make changes to your round robin js file, re-run `$ npm test` to run the tests again.

 ## Challenge #1